• 6-Minute Article

 Your Major Money Milestones in Retirement and How to Take Action

-Take a look at these legislative birthdays and other major milestones to see what you can do to make the most of each financial moment.
+As you grow older and get closer to retirement, one component to consider is what’s known as legislative birthdays.
+These are age-based milestones that trigger financial decisions and present choices that could affect retirement income.
+Take a look at these legislative birthdays and other major milestones to see what you can do to make the most of these significant life events.

 Turning 50

-Thanks to the power of tax deferral of potential earnings, catch-up contributions can potentially make a big difference in how much income you’ll have in your golden years.
+Thanks to tax deferral of potential earnings, catch-up contributions can potentially make a big difference in how much income you’ll have in retirement.
+Tax rules and contribution limits may change and will vary based on the individual’s situation.
+Clients should consult with a qualified tax professional and can find additional information at IRS.gov.

 Turning 55